Google Tag Manager

 Asynchronous classes are virtual classes taught in a self-guided format.
 There are no required weekly meeting days and times.
 The meeting pattern will be "TBA" in Schedule Builder.

 Synchronous classes are virtual classes taught in a guided format.
 There are required weekly meeting days and times, and students are required to log in for class instruction of some sort.
-The class schedule will list required days and times.

 Synchronous/Asynchronous Hybrid classes are fully online, but the meeting pattern is a combination of established days and times (for the synchronous online component) and student self-guided work (for the asynchronous online component).